Division of Academic Affairs

 Credit by College Board Advanced Placement, International Baccalaureate, or SAT Subject Examinations

 Students who meet UNC–Chapel Hill standards on certain approved College Board Advanced Placement examinations, examinations of the International Baccalaureate Program, or certain SAT II Subject Tests (e.g., foreign language) may receive academic credit for comparable University coursework.
 Each year the Office of Undergraduate Admissions publishes the minimum scores necessary for the awarding of course credit; however, final authority for awarding this placement credit lies with the chair of the department or curriculum in which credit is to be received.
 Minimum scores for placement may change from year to year.
-Regulations for credit in the year in which the student began study at UNC–Chapel Hill determine the standards that apply, not the year in which the student took the examination.
+Regulations for credit in the year in which the student began study at UNC–Chapel Hill as a full-time student determine the standards that apply, not the year in which the student took the examination.
 Such credit will not be contingent upon the completion of further work in the subject unless specified by an academic department.

 By-Examination (BE) credit awarded based on a student’s scores on the Advanced Placement, International Baccalaureate, SAT II Subject Tests, or departmental examinations may be used to fulfill General Education requirements.
 For students admitted as new first-year or transfer students beginning in fall 2009 or later, the following limitations apply to the use of By-Examination (BE) credit in a major or minor: